amscanne/huptime/README.md

 What does it support?
 ---------------------

-Huptime can handle the following normal things:
+Huptime should handle the following normal things:

 * Daemonization & pid files
 * Process pools